 WHAT IS OOBLECK?

 Oobleck is a classic science experiment made from two easy ingredients.
-Check out our first attempt at classic oobleck science play.
-Make sure to check out the Dr. Seuss book, Barthol0mew And The Oobleck to go along with your activity.
+Check out Dr. Seuss’s book, Bartholomew And The Oobleck, to go along with your activity.

-Oobleck is a mixture of cornstarch and water.
-Roughly a 2:1 ratio but you can tinker with the ratio to find the desired consistency that still maintains the properties of oobleck.
+Homemade oobleck is a mixture of cornstarch and water.
+Roughly a 2:1 ratio, but you can tinker with the ratio to find the desired consistency that still maintains the properties of oobleck.
 Learn how to make oobleck in just a few simple steps

 It’s very fascinating to be exact.
 Pick up solid chunks, pack it into a ball and watch it ooze into a liquid.
 This is called a non-newtonian liquid, a substance that acts like both a liquid and a solid.
 Read more about it here.

 - Marbled Oobleck Slime

 - Bartholomew and the Oobleck

 Snowflake-themed activities are perfect for young kids to explore the winter season!
 To learn more about snowflakes, check out these YouTube videos about snowflake science.
 Or, if you want to learn how to draw snowflakes, check out this tutorial.